 I have been lucky to work in different settings since August of 2008, serving children and adults with developmental disabilities.
 I have been with L.I.F.E. since July 2013 where I started as a habilitation provider in the community and then later in the adult program on campus.
-I quickly fell in love with the values and support L.I.F.E. offered to not only the clients but also to staff and I felt privileged to become and serve as a teacher in the academy, later growing into Student Services Supervisor.
-I have recently moved into this new role as DTA/DTT/DTS manager.
-I’m very excited for this adventure and will strive to serve all to the best of my ability.
+I quickly fell in love with the values, morals and support L.I.F.E. offered to not only the consumers but also to staff.
+I felt privileged to become and serve as a teacher in the academy, later growing into Student Services Supervisor.
+I’m lucky to serve on our Leadership Team, with many other individuals.

 Personal Teaching Philosophy:

 “Love what you do and never work a day in your life”

 I have been married to my best friend for almost 8 years now and when we are not at work, you can find us chasing around our crazy wild daughters.
 In 2015, while I was teaching pre-school within the L.I.F.E.
 Academy, I had a student that at the time was in search of her forever home.
 Little did I know this little girl would become a huge part of my husband and my life.
 We adopted her in 2017 and she is now our daughter!
 As a family we enjoy weekends at home hanging out with our family and going camping when we can!
 We absolutely live for football season and the Arizona Cardinals; we won’t miss a game.